luije87/documentation/api.rst

 *employer_id:   System ID of the employer associated with this job *job_type_name:  The type of job.
 Must be one of the system job types *application_method: The method a student should use to apply.
-One of handsake, external_link, offline *emloyer_id:     The ID of the employer associated with the job
+One of handsake, external_link, offline
 description:    Description of the job
-job_function_name: The job function name.
-Must be one of the system job functions.
+job_function_names: An array of job function names which must be one of the system job functions.
 location:       The location of the job
 salary_type:    The salary type.
 Must be one of the system salary types
 contact_email:  The email of the contact to be associated with the job.
 Must match with an existing contact